 - Redness, burning sensation, itching, and scaling of the skin between the toes

 Everyone can be infected by tinea fungus.
 Below are the most common causes of Athlete’s Foot.

-- walking barefoot in places like gym lockers, shower rooms and swimming pools.
-Always use disinfectant such as rubbing alcohol or antibacterial wipes
+- walking barefoot in places like gym lockers, shower rooms, and swimming pools.
+Always use disinfectants, such as rubbing alcohol or antibacterial wipes

 - Using shoes and socks of other people (especially if the person is a potential carrier)

 - Wounds and cuts in the feet or hands that are left untreated

 Aside from antifungal topical creams and gels, athlete’s foot can be cured at home with various natural remedies.
 These natural home treatments also effectively minimize the risk of contracting tinea fungus without the side effects of chemical-based medicines.

 1. Tea tree Oil